Try to solve the puzzle phrase before the Speed Bonus timer reaches zero. Additionally, solve the bonus round phrase to earn extra points.

 The game controls are as follows:

-- To spin the wheel, tap the "Spin" button or tap the wheel.
+- To spin the wheel, click the "Spin" button, click the wheel, or press the spacebar.

-- To select a consonant, tap on it in the list of letters.
+- To select a consonant, click on it in the list of letters or press it on your keyboard.
 During the Main Round, you must spin the wheel before selecting a consonant.

-- To buy a vowel, tap on it in the list of letters.
+- To buy a vowel, click on it in the list of letters or press it on your keyboard.
 During the Main Round, you must have a score of at least $250 in order to buy a vowel.

 - Letters that have already been selected will be grayed-out and cannot be selected again.